ansible/ansible-container/docs/rst/deploy_kubernetes.rst

     $ ansible-container push --username _json_key --password "$(cat ~/path/to/Keyfile_XXXXXXXX.json)" --url https://gcr.io --namespace my-project-id-XXXX

-Set the uername to *_json_key* literally.
+Using a key file requires setting the username to *_json_key*.
+For container engine images must be namespaced by the project ID.

-In the above example, --namespace is used to set the namespace to the ID of the project.
-If a namespace is not provided, the username is used as the namespace.
-To use Google Container Registry you must set the namespace to your project ID.
+The --namespace option in the above statement sets the namespace for each images to the project ID.
+If a namespace is not provided, the username is used as the namespace, which will not work.
+Make sure to use the correct ID for your project.

-After authenticating for the first time, Docker will update your ~/.docker/config.json file with the registry and your credentials.
+After authenticating for the first time, Docker will update your ~/.docker/config.json file with the registry url and your credentials.
 This is true whether you used ``docker login`` or ``ansible-container push`` to authenticate.
 Going forward you will no longer need to provide your credentials to push images to https://gcr.io.

 For convenience, you can add an entry to the *registries* key in your container.yml file to enable --push-to and --pull-from command line options.
 You can use those options in place of --url and --namespace.
-For example, if you add the following to container.yml:
+For example, adding the following to container.yml:

 .. code-block:: bash